meow-io/go-slick/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/meow-io/go-slick.svg)](https://pkg.go.dev/github.com/meow-io/go-slick)

-Slick is an implementation of the [Slick protocol](https://github.com/meow-io/slick) written in Go.
-An example app uses this framework can be found in the [Roost repo](https://github.com/meow-io/roost).

 Everything here is subject to change, and it's still in active development.
 If you'd like to contribute please join us on [Discord](https://discord.gg/brCQsDfZbH).

 ## Overview

 Slick is a library for building offline-first, e2e encrypted applications for mobile or desktop.
 It does this by letting you share SQLite databases with all your devices and friends.
 It uses last-write-win to resolve conflicts, and allows changes to the schema without losing data between users.

+An example app uses this framework can be found in the [Roost repo](https://github.com/meow-io/roost).

 ## Installation